-Readings: Students should read the assigned chapter of the required textbook before the start of class on each Monday of the week.
+Readings: Students should read the assigned chapter of the required textbook before the start of class.

-Quizzes (CLO1, CLO2): Students will complete 15 open book quizzes based on the assigned chapter for that week.
-Quizzes will be taken every Tuesday at the beginning of class and will contain 5 critical thinking questions with approximately 10 minutes to complete.
+Quizzes (CLO1, CLO2): Students will complete 15 open-book quizzes based on the assigned chapter for that week.
+Quizzes will be taken every Monday at the beginning of class (unless stated otherwise) and will contain 5 critical thinking questions.
+Students will be given approximately 10 minutes to complete the quizzes.
 Each quiz will be worth 10 points.